Does a re-roof require a building permit???? We love straight forward answers but unfortunately, we can’t give you one!

 Where the current roofing material is to be replaced with a similar material i.e. sheet for sheet or tile for tile, this may not require a Building Permit approval.

 If however, the existing roof material is to be replaced with a different material i.e. tile for sheet, asbestos for sheet etc. Then structural implications need to be considered.
 Structural considerations may include new/additional battens, roof frame tie-down requirements due to changed load or wind zone.
 Important stuff really, you don’t want your roof to blow off because it’s lighter or for it to weigh down your house and make it sink!!

-Also, at the time of replacing any roof material, the compliant installation of insulation/underlays in accordance with Building Code is required.
+Also, at the time of replacing any roof material, the compliant installation of insulation/underlays in accordance with the Building Code is required.
 These can have a significant effect on the building and the occupants’ comfort.

 3. Is the works compliant?

 Whether works require a Building Permit to be issued or not all works are required to comply with relevant Building Code, Australian Standards and manufacturer’s specifications for the replacement works.
-As a registered builder, White Building Co are committed to compliance and will ensure we tick all the boxes and hit all the nails.
+As a registered builder, White Building Co is committed to compliance and will ensure we tick all the boxes and hit all the nails.

 4. Is your roof home to asbestos?